 You know, those ones floating around in space.
 Asteroids contain many tons of precious metals, making them irresistible to scientists, aerospace engineers, futurists, fiction writers … and tech billionaires.
 A group of wealthy, adventurous entrepreneurs will announce on Apr.
 24 a new venture called Planetary Resources, Inc., which plans to send swarms of robots to space to scout asteroids for precious metals and set up mines to bring resources back to Earth, in the process adding trillions of dollars to the global GDP, helping ensure humanity’s prosperity and paving the way for the human settlement of space.

 “The resources of Earth pale in comparison to the wealth of the solar system,” said Eric Anderson, who founded the commercial space tourism company Space Adventures, and is co-founder of a new company along with Peter Diamandis, who started the X Prize foundation, which offers prize-based incentives for advanced technology development. - StumbleUpon.
 StumbleUpon.
 Scientists Discover Concealed Glaciers on Mars at Mid-Latitudes.
 Nov.
-20, 2008 AUSTIN, Texas — Vast Martian glaciers of water ice under protective blankets of rocky debris persist today at much lower latitudes than any ice previously identified on Mars, says new research using ground-penetrating radar on NASA's Mars Reconnaissance Orbiter.
+20, 2008.

 Black holes are without question some of the strangest places in the universe.
-So massive that they hideously deform space and time, so dense that their centers are called "points at infinity," and pitch- black because not even light can escape them, it isn't surprising that so many people wonder what it would be like to visit one. - StumbleUpon.
+So massive that they hideously deform space and time, so dense that their centers are called "points at infinity," and pitch- black because not even light can escape them, it isn't surprising that so many people wonder what it would be like to visit one.
+It's not exactly a restful vacation spot, as it turns out. - StumbleUpon.
 Asteroid 99942 Apophis 2004 MN4, impact countdown clock.
 Record massive black holes discovered lurking in monster galaxies.
 University of California, Berkeley, astronomers have discovered the largest black holes to date ‑- two monsters with masses equivalent to 10 billion suns that are threatening to consume anything, even light, within a region five times the size of our solar system.

 An artist's concept of stars moving in the central regions of a giant elliptical galaxy that harbors a supermassive black hole.
-(Gemini Observatory/AURA artwork by Lynette Cook) Red dwarf star: Distant rocky planet 'could be future human home' PARIS — A rocky world orbiting a nearby star has been confirmed as the first planet outside our solar system to meet key requirements for sustaining life, scientists said on Monday.
+(Gemini Observatory/AURA artwork by Lynette Cook) These black holes are at the centers of two galaxies more than 300 million light years from Earth, and may be the dark remnants of some of the very bright galaxies, called quasars, that populated the early universe.
+Red dwarf star: Distant rocky planet 'could be future human home' PARIS — A rocky world orbiting a nearby star has been confirmed as the first planet outside our solar system to meet key requirements for sustaining life, scientists said on Monday.

 Here, a fish-eye lens attached to an electronic still camera was used to capture this image of NASA astronaut Michael Fincke (top center) during the mission’s fourth session of extravehicular activity (EVA) as construction and maintenance continued on the International Space Station.
-Photo #1 by NASA.
 Distances from the Sun - StumbleUpon. - StumbleUpon.
 How white holes (might) be created.
 Exploratorium - StumbleUpon.
-Looking at the numbers above, you'll immediately notice that you are different ages on the different planets.
+Want to melt those years away?

 Behold, the product of galactic collisions.
 At least, that's one theory.
 Most spiral galaxies are flat disks made up of millions of stars and gas and planets and whatnot orbiting a galactic center (which is thought to be, at least in the case of large galaxies, a supermassive black hole).
 These disks are thought to flatten out the way they do by the nature of the collision of gas clouds early in a galaxy's lifespan.
+But aberrations occur.
 Hubble Heritage Gallery of Images - StumbleUpon.
-WIKISKY.ORG - StumbleUpon.